jamie2210/CI_MS3_RR/README.md

 ### __Project Goals__

-The decided to create Rave Reivews based on my love for Drum and Bass as teenager and into my early 20's.
-Me and my friends are always discussing raves we've been to and the sets from them.
-Sharing on tunea and sets so I thought it would be great to have a place all these recordings and memories could be stored.
+The decided to create Rave Reviews based on my love for Drum and Bass as teenager and into my early 20's.
+My friends and I are always discussing raves we've been to and the sets from them.
+Sharing our favourite tunes and sets so I thought it would be great to have a place all these recordings and memories could be stored.

-In a sense this would be like a facebook page but specifally for Drum and Base enthusiasts where they can review raves, comment on others and share their favourtie sets.
+In a sense this would be like a Facebook page but specifally for Drum and Base enthusiasts where they can review raves, comment on others and share their favourtie sets.

 ### __User Stories__

 #### __Target Audience__

-Target audience is for anyone with in interest in Drum and Base, while raves are for 18 year olds an over, the age one appreciate the music and experiences from fellow enthusiasts is any age so it would be restrictive to set a specific target audience.
+Target audience is for anyone with in interest in Drum and Base, while raves are for 18-year-olds an over, the age one appreciate the music and experiences from fellow enthusiasts is any age so it would be restrictive to set a specific target audience.
 That said, I would imagine it will appeal mostly to those aged 16 - 50 as those are the ages that will have experienced joys of Drum and Bass and the raves most since it's birth in the mid 90's.

 #### __First Time Visitor Goals__

-As a first time user of the site I want to be able to:
+As a first-time user of the site I want to be able to:

 1. Understand what the site is for and how to navigate through site.
 2. Register for an account and create a profile.
-3. Find Rave reviews.
+3. Find rave reviews.
 4. Create a rave review.

 #### __Returning Visitor Goals__

-As a returning registered user of the site I want to be able to:
+As a returning registered user of the site, I want to be able to:

 5. Log in to my account.
-6. Create, edit, delete and view my rave reviews.
+6. Create, edit, delete, and view my rave reviews.
 7. Edit, delete and view my profile.
 8. Search for other rave reviews from other members.
 9. Leave comments for other members to read.